freedomofpress/securedrop/docs/develop.md

       $ sudo easy_install pip
       $ sudo pip install ansible
       ```
-4. You will also need to install the following Vagrant plugins via `vagrant plugin install <plugin>`:
-    * vagrant-hostmanager (1.5.0)

 Now you're ready to use vagrant to provision SecureDrop VM's!